 The number of events that are contained within the population.

 The maximum value with in the population.

 Calculated by taking the number of events in a population divided by the number of events in the file.

 Calculated by taking the number of events in a population divided by the number of events in its parent.
 If this stat is applied to a population without a parent (a file for instance), the percent will be 100%.

 The value below which a certain percentage of events (cells) in a dataset would be found.

 Every FCS file has a bunch of included keywords.
 These are key:value pairs that give information about the name of the file, the parameters, the cytometer, and a bunch more information about the data.
 Using the Keyword statistic you can show the value of a particular keyword.

 Allows you to attach a label with a custom value of your choosing to a population.

 Statistics can be exported to a CSV file which can be opened in any spreadsheet-type application (Excel) for further analysis.
-To export stats, click "File" then "Save CSV File".
+To export stats, click "File" then "Save CSV Statistic File".
 When exported, all statistics from all open files in the current project will be tabulated.

-Statistics will be show in the CSV file using a fully qualified path (i.e. [File]/[Gate]/[Gate]/[Stat]).
+Statistics will be shown in the CSV file using a fully qualified path (i.e. [File]/[Gate]/[Gate]/[Stat]).
 If you have a very nested gating hierarchy this can be difficult to work with.
 If you have assigned a custom name to the statistic, both the custom name and the full name will be exported and can make further analysis a little easier.